Download this lesson plan, including handouts, as a pdf.

 In this lesson plan, high school students debate our nation’s priorities by establishing their own “simulated” federal budgets.
-After analyzing the proposed FY 2020 discretionary budget, students will be asked to design a FY 2021 budget with a group of their peers.
+After analyzing the proposed FY 2021 discretionary budget, students design a FY 2022 budget with a group of their peers.
 Through the simulation, students will learn the importance of the budgeting process and that decisions concerning how our government spends its money form the basis of most national government policy.

 This lesson plan is designed for 4 to 5 class periods of 50 minutes.
-It can be adapted, however, to accommodate other schedules.
+It can be adapted, however, to accommodate other schedules in either an in-person or virtual format.
 This program can also be adapted for a school-wide event, with teachers facilitating groups of 10-15 students in their budgeting sessions.

-- evaluate how money has been allocated in the FY 2020 discretionary budget.
+- evaluate how money had been allocated in the proposed FY 2021 discretionary budget.

 - consider the additional needs of our nation in FY 2022.